![]() |

 Time Required 2-5 class periods

-Materials If your students will be doing fieldwork, you may need digital or 35mm cameras, video recorders, tape recorders, or notepads and pencils as well as appropriate fieldwork forms.
+Materials If your students will be doing fieldwork, you may need digital cameras, audio recorders, or video recorders in addition to notepads and pencils as well as appropriate fieldwork forms.
 Print out and duplicate any worksheets or rubrics that you will be using.

 Technology Connections Internet Resources